 If your energy in this chakra is balanced, you’ll be confident, flexible, self-disciplined, able to take responsibility for your actions and will have a good appreciation of your personal power (i.e. you don’t need to exert power over others to feel important).
 You’re just as happy to lead as to be led.
 You’ll also be warm and playful, because sense of humour is strongly connected to this energy centre (hence the saying ‘belly laughs’).

 Even though chakras deal with esoteric energy, your physical energy is also at play in this chakra.
 If this chakra is balanced, you use your energy wisely – you don’t overextend yourself for long periods, and you don’t waste it on people who drain you.

 While the base chakra was about fear and the sacral chakra was about guilt, the solar plexus’ enemy is shame.

-Essentially this chakra about owning your identity and being at peace with where you’re at in life – and if you think about it, that’s lacking in people who are bullies, workaholics or constantly angry.
+Essentially this chakra about owning your identity and being at peace with where you’re at in life – and it makes sense that that’s lacking in people who are bullies, workaholics or constantly angry.